andyzenu/react-learning/README.md

 1. string mode is not recommended, bad efficient
 2. ref= c => this.input = c
 3. React.createRef returns a container, and container can be used as a node

+render() run when initial display and state changes componentDidMount() run once when initial display